skywalker290/Oasis/README.md

-# MOD-COM
+# OASIS
-This is a project for OSD-Hack organized by OSDC of JIIT.
+This is a Voice Controlled Ecommerce Website.
+Here user just need to lay back and control each and every component using voice commands.